VladUZH/VlPetrov/README.md

 <li><strong>Tools.java</strong> - holds a set of auxiliary functions which can be used in order to simplify work on the general ideas.
 The class is crucial for the stable work of almost all functions</li>
 <li><strong>VolatilityEstimator.java</strong> - this class is traditional volatility estimator.
 Computes volatility of a given time series</li>
 </ul>

+The project leading to this application has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 675044